-Creating a Natural Environment in the Heart of Clitheroe.
+A Natural Environment in the Heart of Clitheroe.

 Primrose Community Nature Trust

-We are a not-for-profit organization supported by donations and the Ribble Valley Borough Council and we are currently applying to the Charities Commission for charitable status.
+We are a not for profit organization supported by donations and the Ribble Valley Borough Council and we are currently applying to the Charities Commission for charitable status

-We have 3 principal objectives:
+We have 3 principal objectives.

-Fish pass & dam works
+Fish pass & Dam works

-A broad walkway will connect Whalley Road, close to the town centre, to the far end of Woone Lane close to the junction with Primrose Road.
-It will be step-free and suitable for wheelchairs, prams and buggies.
-Near the dam, there will be an observation point which will provide an uninterrupted view of the lodge.
-This water is already an important stopping off point for migrating wildfowl so we expect to attract plenty of keen ornithologists.
-The roadside wall that borders Woone Lane is planned to be replaced by a high kerb opening up fine views of the lodge.
+A walkway now connects Whalley Road close to the town centre will the Woone lane close to the junction with George Street.
+It has step-free access and is suitable for wheelchairs, prams and buggies.
+The observation point provides an uninterrupted view of the lodge.
+This water is already an important stopping off point for migrating wildfowl and we can now observe their movement.

 “The Earth is a fine place and worth fighting for.”

-You can make a difference
+You can make a difference.